Nicaragua country brief

 Australia’s Ambassador to Mexico holds non-resident accreditation to Nicaragua.
 Australia has an Honorary Consul in Managua.

-Nicaragua’s Ambassador to Australia is resident in Tokyo and does not have official representation in Australia.
+Nicaragua’s Ambassador to Australia is resident in Seoul and does not have official representation in Australia.

-Australia and Nicaragua are members of the World Trade Organisation (WTO), United Nations (UN), and United Nations organisations.
+Australia and Nicaragua are members of the World Trade Organisation (WTO) and United Nations (UN).

 Both participate in the Forum for East Asia-Latin America Cooperation (FEALAC).